All investigations following the death of a subject must also comply with Article 2 ECHR. This is usually undertaken by the IOPC

 Officers would make a phone call home to their families to let them know they are ok.
 These types of events make the news within minutes.
 Families of officers will know they are on duty and naturally worry about them.

-The Senior Investigating Officer would introduce him/herself to the officers and explain their role.
+The Lead investigator (IOPC) would introduce him/herself to the officers and explain their role.

-• Stage 3 of accounts would normally be requested by investigators - Personal initial accounts - a brief account by officers detailing their role and their honestly held belief at why they discharged their firearms.
+• Stage 3 of accounts would normally be requested by investigators - Personal initial accounts - This is a brief account by officers to include:

 Officers who are legally represented will write notes subject to any legal or medical advice to the contrary.
-Personal initial accounts would be followed by lengthy formal statements 48 hours later.
+Personal initial accounts would be completed by officers before they go off duty.

 • Stage 4 of accounts - Detailed statements whish would have full and detailed account of events, including the absolute neccessity for using force.
-These statements would be submitted to the IPCC within 7 days.
+These statements would be submitted to the IOPC within 7 days.
+The statements are overseen by an appointed officer to support the integrity of the process.

 Those Officers that have discharged their firearms will have their weapons forensically examined.